Last updated January 2023 | Contact | Privacy Policy

 Introduction

-For the purpose of this study Didsbury will include the neighbouring suburb of Withington since many members of its Jewish community lived on major route ways of Palatine Road and Wilmslow Road, which ran through both areas.
-Besides the difficulty in determining the boundary line on these roads, it would be frustrating to exclude certain members of historical interest merely because they lived just over the Didsbury border.
+For the purpose of this research, I have included the neighbouring suburb of Withington, as many members of its Jewish community resided along major thoroughfares like Palatine Road and Wilmslow Road, which traverse both areas.
+Determining precise boundary lines on these roads proved challenging, and excluding certain historically significant individuals simply because they lived just beyond the Didsbury border would have been frustrating.

 1. Aims and Strategy

-Following primarily the hypotheses testing strategy, the aim of this study is to identify, with reference to the work of other researchers, socio-economic divisions between the Manchester Jewish communities.
+Following primarily the hypotheses testing strategy, the aim of this study is to identify socio-economic divisions between the Manchester Jewish communities.
 By focusing on the Didsbury Jewish community during the period 1891-1914, divisions were expected to be found between the community and the northern sector of the city’s Jewry of which Williams (1976) focused his research.

 The hypotheses tested is taken from Englander (1994, p.184), that ‘separation of classes affected the Manchester Jewish minority as much as the general population’ in that: